iamatypeofwalrus/shim/README.md

 dep ensure -add github.com/iamatypeofwalrus/shim
 ```

-The codebase is semantically versioned so feel free to update to pull the latest version with:
+The codebase is semantically versioned so feel free to pull the latest version with:

 ```sh
 dep ensure -update github.com/iamatypeofwalrus/shim